 Now that we have a clear idea of what logo design and localization mean in terms of brand representation, let’s discuss why you should take this step with your business.
 After all, no business decision should be made without analyzing the clear advantages associated with it.

-According to Forbes, 64% of consumers agree that identifying shared values with their favourite products leads to a trusted, long-term relationship with that brand.
+According to Forbes, 64% of consumers agree that identifying shared values with their favorite products leads to a trusted, long-term relationship with that brand.
 The best way to achieve that effect quickly is to localize your brand identity going forward.
 The benefits associated with localizing your logo design are numerous and include (but are not limited) to the following items:

 - Increased global revenue